jeremyckahn/cra-generate/README.md

 Scaffold a React component for Create React App.

-**This is a fork that adds bug fixes to [rthor/cra-generate](https://github.com/rthor/cra-generate)**.
+**This is a fork of [rthor/cra-generate](https://github.com/rthor/cra-generate)**.
 To see what is added to this fork, [check out this diff](https://github.com/rthor/cra-generate/compare/master...jeremyckahn:master).

 ```bash
 Usage: npx @jeremyckahn/cra-generate [options] <component>